|

 Reservoir

-Located in the Gal Oya River basin, the reservoir has been built by impounding the waters of Ekgal-oya stream [(or Ekgal Aru in Tamil) Arumugam, 1969].
-The bund of the reservoir is about 3,700 feet long and the water is extending in an area of about 1,000 acres at its full supply level (Arumugam, 1969).
+Located in the Gal Oya River basin, the reservoir was built by impounding the waters of the Ekgal Oya stream [(or Ekgal Aru in Tamil) Arumugam, 1969].
+In the late 1960s, the bund of the reservoir was about 3,700 feet long and the water was extending in an area of about 1,000 acres at its full supply level (Arumugam, 1969).
 The reservoir has 1 sluice and 1 spill (Arumugam, 1969).

 References